ayhammouda/python-tutorial/README.md

 $ python helloworld.py
 ``````

-**Note:** If you're face with a warning message saying that "*The swagger_ui directory could not be found.*" this library is used to generate the swagger documention for the defined specifications. to fix this you can install the optional connexion's swagger-ui:
+**Note:** If you're face with a warning message saying that "*The swagger_ui directory could not be found.*" this library is used to generate the swagger documention for the defined specifications. to fix this you can install the optional connexion swagger-ui: (Read more about optional dependencies [here](https://www.python.org/dev/peps/pep-0508/#extras))

 ``````python
 $ pip install 'connexion[swagger-ui]'